xmos/lib_src/doc/asrc_task/asrc_task.rst

 An example of the user `C` function for receiving the input samples is shown below.
 This function must be as short as possible because it steals cycles from the ASRC task operation.
 Because this function is not called until the first channel word is received and so the `chanend_in_word()` operations will happen straight away and not block::

-    // Copyright 2024 XMOS LIMITED.
-    // This Software is subject to the terms of the XMOS Public Licence: Version 1.

     #include "asrc_task.h"